cwadge/junk-drawer/pipewire_tuning_guide.md

  - ASUS Xonar DX (C-Media Electronics Inc CMI8788 [Oxygen HD Audio])
  - Latest [Xanmod](https://xanmod.org/) kernel

 Despite the somewhat modest and outdated hardware, I haven't had any cut-outs, clicks, pops, distortion, underruns, or any other sound issues even when playing multiple audio streams at once under load.
-This includes heavy games like Mount & Blade II: Bannerlord, with hundreds of sounds playing simultaneously, and hundreds of units on the field.
+This includes heavy games like *Mount & Blade II: Bannerlord*, with hundreds of sounds playing simultaneously, and hundreds of units on the field.
 But, YMMV.
 Consider this a starting point.
 If you find that you can get away with smaller buffers or need larger ones, do what you need to do.

 ### Sample Rates